-Told with a live DJ, this new drama about growing up in the South Wales Valleys will make you laugh, cry and dance in your seat.
+Come on a wild night out in the South Wales Valleys.
+Told with a live DJ, this new comedy drama about leaving and coming back to your hometown will make you laugh, cry and dance in your seat.

 Audio description is a live commentary interspersed with the actors' dialogue.
 This is relayed via a headset linked to the infra-red audio system.
 There is a short 'programme notes' session, before the production, which explains the atmosphere, costumes, characters and action.